Take Me Back to London

 "Take Me Back to London" is a song by British singer-songwriter Ed Sheeran featuring British rapper Stormzy.
-It was released through Asylum and Atlantic Records as the final single from the former's compilation album No.6 Collaborations Project (2019).
+It was released through Asylum and Atlantic Records as the final single from the former's fourth studio album No.6 Collaborations Project (2019).

 The song was written by Sheeran, Shellback, Karl Sandberg, Frederik Gibson and Michael Omari Jr., with production from Skrillex, Kenny Beats and Fred.
 The song reached number one on the UK Singles Chart following the release of its remix.

 Background and composition

 Sheeran and Stormzy previously performed together at the 2017 Brit Awards.
 "Take Me Back to London" was announced as part of the tracklist for No.6 Collaborations Project (2019).

 "Take Me Back to London" is a grime song.
 According to HotNewHipHops Aron A., Sheeran "shows off his bars on the record while swapping verses with Stormzy".
 The song sees Sheeran "brag" about the gross of his ÷ Tour.